john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 > Success!

-Our tests pass, so our code must be good.
-Hurray.
-This would be a good time to run code coverage on our unit tests, so see how much of our code is actually tested.
-Luckily, `pytest-cov` makes this really `pytest -cov=quad test_quad.py`:
+Our tests pass, so our code must be solid.

+This would be a good time to run code coverage on our unit tests, to see how much of our code is actually tested.
+Luckily, `pytest-cov` makes this really easy with `pytest -cov=quad test_quad.py`:

 ```
 $ pytest --cov=quad test_quad.py